Tuesday, 30 December 2014

 Balance sheets are important for the many uses they provide to different sections of people.
 They are mandatory under the Company Law for any business organization.

-How to prepare Balance Sheets?
+How to Prepare Balance Sheets

-On your right side, you will take all the assets which include Fixed Assets, Current Assets, Cash & Bank Balances, and Investments, etc. On the left side, you will show all your liabilities such as Capital, long-term liabilities, current liabilities, etc.
+• On your right side, you will show all the assets like Fixed Assets, Current Assets, Cash & Bank Balances, and Investments, etc.

 Balance Sheet of XYZ Company as on 31st March 2014